alephium/docs/docs/FAQ.md

 We identified DeFi and dApps to be the next critical focus for Alephium.
 To kickstart the development we will build clean Proof-of-concept dApps, to serve as examples.
 This will help us find bottlenecks or edge cases we haven’t been able to identify before.
 It will also serve as a basis to compile the necessary documentation to help community developers to build and deploy their applications.
 Our VM and language are really dev-friendly and if you're familiar with Solidity, you can easily build similar applications on Alephium.

+### Any dApps?

+Most of what has been built on Alephium so far can be found here: https://github.com/alephium/awesome-alephium

+Alephium is still very early stage and the infrastructure (including a bridge) and documentation to ease the development of dApps is being worked on.
+There is a Voting dApp example and proof of concepts for NFT platforms, DEX, and a name service are being worked on.

+If you want to build a dApp, head here: https://wiki.alephium.org/dapps/Quick-Start (WIP)!

 ## Development

 ### Where is the roadmap?